AliRezaJoodi/AVR_Projects/Baud Rate Finder for UART/README.md

-### Project Information
-Title:               	Baud Rate Finder for UART
+## Baud Rate Finder for UART

 MCU:       	ATmega32
-Clock:		     	8.000000 MHz
+Frequency:	8.000000 MHz

-### Folder and Files Information
+### Folder and Files Description
 It has included:
 - `Code_BascomAVR` (Code with Basic Language)
 - `Simulate` (Simulator File)